idm-oxford/climate-epidemics/docs/index.rst

 climepi documentation
 =====================

-climepi is a Python package for combining ensemble climate projections with models of climate suitability for vector-borne diseases, in order to analyze the impacts of climate change and its uncertainties on disease risks.
+climepi is a Python package for combining climate projections with models of climate suitability for vector-borne disease.
+It enables the future impacts of climate change on disease risks to be analyzed, accounting for different sources of uncertainty (uncertainty in emissions scenarios, structural uncertainty across climate models and internal climate variability).

 .. toctree::
    :maxdepth: 2